• Log in

 AWeber and Mailchimp both target small businesses, but I’ve found that AWeber often wins on simplicity and value when comparing AWeber vs. Mailchimp pricing.

-Both AWeber vs. Mailchimp free plans are up to 500 subscribers, however Mailchimp give you only 1,000 monthly emails when AWeber 3x that.
+Both AWeber vs. Mailchimp free plans are limited to 500 subscribers.
+However, Mailchimp gives you only 500 monthly emails when AWeber’s free plan gives six times that—or 3,000 monthly emails.
 Once you’re on paid plans, AWeber’s Plus plan starts at $20/month, while Mailchimp’s Standard tier, which offers similar feature levels, often costs more, especially as lists grow.

 For creators who want affordable scaling without confusing tier jumps, AWeber is the more predictable and budget-friendly option—though I’ll admit that Mailchimp can be better if deep integrations with your website matter most to your workflow, or if you need a permanent free option.

 Thinking AWeber vs. GetResponse?
-The latter is feature-heavy, offering webinars, sales funnels, and advanced email automation that AWeber doesn’t match at lower tiers.
-However, this comes at a cost—GetResponse’s Marketing Automation plan (needed for comparable features) starts at around $54/month for 1,000 subscribers, far above AWeber’s Plus at $20/month.
+The latter offers webinars, sales funnels, not-your-average email automation and other advanced features that AWeber doesn’t match at lower tiers.
+However, this comes at a cost: GetResponse’s Marketer plan (needed for comparable features) starts at $52/month for 1,000 subscribers, far above AWeber’s Plus at $20/month.

 I’ve found that AWeber offers a gentler learning curve, unlimited automations on the Plus plan, and more generous send limits without risking placement in spam folders.